kevinyswong/kevinyswong.github.io/index.md

 First, I will state some of my doubts.
-To even begin to convince me to believe in God, you must answer this question of mine: why Jesus or Yahweh or Allah when I can also chooose Zeus and Hera, Shiva and Brahma, Isis and Osiris, Odin and Ymir, Huitzilopochtli and Quetzalcoatl, Ababinili and Agu'gux, Hadad and Anu?
+To even begin to convince me to believe in God, you must answer this question of mine: why Jesus or Yahweh or Allah when I can also choose Zeus and Hera, Shiva and Brahma, Isis and Osiris, Odin and Ymir, Huitzilopochtli and Quetzalcoatl, Ababinili and Agu'gux, Hadad and Anu?
 Why one god and not four hundred?
 Would God have been the next titular character had Joseph Campbell extended his HERO WITH A THOUSAND FACES?
 I can't shake off